gadget-framework/gadget2/docs/userguide.md

-Starting Gadget with the -seed switch will specify the value that is used to initialise the random number generator used within Gadget (see Repeatability, section [sec:repeat] for more information on the use of the random number generator within Gadget runs).
+Starting Gadget with the -seed switch will specify the value that is used to initialise the random number generator used within Gadget (see Repeatability, section [11.5](#sec:repeat){reference-type="ref" reference="sec:repeat"} for more information on the use of the random number generator within Gadget runs).

     gadget -m <filename>